 Teamwork is overpowered, and is the one tool in this game that can only ever get buffed!
-Choose from a multitude of roles to play as - from scout to fire support to juggernaut - and coordinate with your team to defeat the competition!
-Employ electronic warfare equipment such as stealth armor, electronic countermeasures, and active probes to get an edge over the enemy.
+Choose from a multitude of roles to play as - from scout to fire support to juggernaut - and coordinate with your team to secure victory!
+Employ advanced electronic warfare equipment such as stealth armor, electronic countermeasures, and active probes to get an edge over the enemy.
 Use target acquisition lasers and beacons to reveal your target's position to allies, and share radar data with your team using the powerful C3 network.

 A vast arsenal of war machines